namdz911/fina367-spring2020-unl/call_put_option.md

 ([*back to top*](#callable-and-putable-bonds)!)

  - For this section, it is crutial to understand how option works? how the decision to exercise is made and what the payoff structure looks like?
+ - The section would be the prerequisite for Bonds with Embedded Options.

 #### ![](./pic/dollarnew15.png) What is an Option?

- -  Definition and Basic Features of Options
+##### Definition and Basic Features of Options

 ![alt text](./pic/test2.png) <a href="https://use.vg/IZpTmu" target="_blank">Link to Video!</a>